nathan-cannon/cellstate/README.md

 </p>

 ## Overview

 CellState renders into the main terminal buffer with no alternate screen.
 Content scrolls naturally, persists after exit, and works with native terminal features like search, text selection, copy/paste, and scrollback.

 The tradeoff is that the renderer can't clear and redraw the screen on every frame.
-Once content scrolls into the terminal's scrollback buffer, it becomes unreachable.
-CellState handles this by tracking which cells are in the viewport and which have moved into scrollback, diffing only what's visible, and falling back to a full redraw only when necessary.
+Once content scrolls into the terminal's scrollback buffer, it's unreachable.
+CellState tracks which cells are still in the viewport versus scrollback, diffs only what's visible, and falls back to a full redraw only when necessary.

 Rendering cost scales with what changed, not total content size.
-When a single component updates in a 250-message conversation, the paint system blits unchanged subtrees from the previous frame and only repaints the dirty region.
-This brings paint time from 3.4ms (full repaint) down to 0.47ms.
-The diff engine then compares only damaged cells within the viewport, so emission cost stays flat regardless of conversation length.
-During streaming with markdown and syntax-highlighted code blocks, median frame time at 100 messages is 4ms, well under a 16ms frame budget.
-Frame coalescing merges rapid React commits into a single rendered frame, and backpressure handling defers frames when stdout can't keep up, preventing unbounded memory growth during fast updates.
+Paint and diff stay fast regardless of conversation length.
+Frame coalescing merges rapid React commits into a single frame, and backpressure handling defers frames when stdout can't keep up.

-CellState detects terminal capabilities at startup and adapts its output accordingly.
-Synchronized output (DEC 2026) is enabled on terminals that support it, including iTerm2, Ghostty, kitty, WezTerm, Alacritty, Windows Terminal, and VTE-based terminals like GNOME Terminal.
-OSC 8 hyperlinks are emitted when the terminal supports them, with correct grouping across wrapped lines.
-On Windows, the clear sequence adapts between modern Windows Terminal and legacy conhost.
-Piped output (non-TTY) skips all cursor movement and emits plain styled text.
-The process recovers cleanly from Ctrl+Z suspension.
+CellState detects terminal capabilities at startup and adapts its output:

+- Synchronized output on terminals that support it
+- OSC 8 hyperlinks with correct grouping across wrapped lines
+- Platform-specific clear sequences (Windows Terminal vs. legacy conhost)
+- Plain styled text for piped (non-TTY) output
+- Clean recovery from Ctrl+Z suspension

-Unicode handling covers CJK characters, emoji, grapheme clusters, ZWJ sequences, skin tone modifiers, flag sequences, and Variation Selector 16 upgrades.
-Display width tables are generated from Unicode 17.0 data.
-The layout engine, paint system, and diff engine all operate on terminal column widths, not string lengths.
+Unicode handling covers CJK characters, emoji, grapheme clusters, ZWJ sequences, and more, using display width tables from Unicode 17.0 data.
+Layout, paint, and diff all operate on terminal column widths, not string lengths.

 ## Install